jeewoo1025/PreSumm_Jeewoo/README.md

 <br>

 ## Note
 The only difference from the origin project is the `/src`.
-So, please make diretories as follows.
+So, please make directories as follows.
 * `/bert_data`
 * `/models`
 * `/logs`